lionelmace/ibmcloud-labs/labs/Lab TODO - Create TODO application/README.md

 |[**todo.service.js**](public/js/services/todo.service.js)|Implements the connection between the front-end and the back-end.
 It has methods to create/retrieve/delete Todos|
 |[**todo.controller.js**](public/js/controllers/todo.controller.js)|Controls the main view, loading the current todos and adding/removing todos by delegating to the Todo service|

-## Create and bind a Cloudant service

-1. Back in the Bluemix console, go to your application overview.

-1. Add (or connect) a new service to your application

-1. Search for *Cloudant* in the catalog

-1. Select the **Shared** plan

-1. Set the Service name to **todo-cloudant**

-1. Click **Create**

-  Bluemix will provision a Cloudant service and connect it to your application.

-1. Select **Restage** when prompted to do so.

-  Your application will restart and the service connection information will be made available to your application.

 ## Now it's up to you!